Messi scores late winner on Inter Miami debut

 "We knew that it was very important for us to start this championship in winning fashion.
 Luckily we were able to do it in the end, and I am very happy."

-Smoke bombs in Miami's pink colour were let off behind the goal as the DRV PNK Stadium in Fort Lauderdale as some fans ran on to the pitch to celebrate Messi's goal, before being led away by security.
+Smoke bombs in Miami's pink colour were let off behind the goal at the DRV PNK Stadium in Fort Lauderdale as some fans ran on to the pitch to celebrate Messi's goal, before being led away by security.

 It continued the party atmosphere started on Sunday, when Messi was officially unveiled to fans in front of another capacity crowd in south Florida.